- CPG sales are expected to hit $1.56 trillion in the United States in 2021.

 Competition is fierce in the CPG market.
 In the United States, CPG sales are expected to hit $1.56 trillion, with the major players being enterprises such as Unilever, Kimberly-Clark, Procter & Gamble, Pepsico, Coca-Cola, and Mondelez International.
 Each of these in turn boasts a portfolio of well-known CPG brands.

 In addition to established brands, DTC startups have entered the CPG market, hoping to lure customers away from legacy brands.
 These disruptors cut out the middleman and sell their products with reduced pricing while building direct relationships.
 Birchbox, Glossier, and Grove Collaborative are prime examples of DTC companies that have captured a share of the CPG market.

 And while revenue is up, costs are also rising.
-Commonly used food ingredients like butter, sugar, and grains are 15% higher in 2021, for example.
-Packaging materials are also rising in cost.
-As costs increase in the CPG space, expect competition to intensify.
+For example, prices for commonly used food ingredients like butter, sugar, and grains increased by 15% in 2021.
+Packaging material costs are also increasing.
+As costs rise in the CPG space, expect competition to intensify.
 Less profitable brands will struggle to survive while more profitable brands seize more market share.